jtopjian/terraform-provider-openstack-old/README.md

 $ terraform destroy
 ```

-Note that the `image_ref` and the `flavor_ref` must be the UUIDs and not the canonical names.
+Note that the `image_ref`, `flavor_ref`, and `networks` must be the UUIDs and not the canonical names.
+Also that the networks must be in array/list format.
 I've seen how to make this more user friendly from code within gophercloud as well as some of the Packer source.

 ## Credits